-- Participants over 18 years old are allowed to sign the Informed Consent Form and indicate the date of signature on their own. - 2.
+- 1. Participants 20 years old and over are allowed to sign the Informed Consent Form and indicate the date of signature on their own. - 2.
 In the case that the person in Item 1 is an illiterate person, at least one witness who does not have a conflict of interest with the protocol shall sign the Form with the date of signature to testify that the participant has been fully informed and has given verbal consent in front of the witness.
-The illiterate participant shall draw a mark or stamp the fingerprint on the Form.

-- 3. In the case of participants of age over 7 but not over 18, assent and parental consent are required. - 3.1 In the case of participants of age 13 to less than 18, the same Information Sheet may be used, unless they have difficulty understanding or the nature of the protocol is complex. - 3.2 In the case of participants of age 7 to less than 13, the Information Sheet for children must be separate from the one for parents. - 3.3 In the case of participants of age less than 7, investigators may obtain assent verbally from the participants in the presence of their parents who will sign the Informed Consent Form.
+The illiterate participant shall draw a mark or stamp the fingerprint on the Form. - 3.
+If participants age over 7, but not exceed 20, assent and parental consent are required. - 3.1 If participants age 13 to less than 18, the same Information Sheet may be used, unless they have difficulty understanding or the nature of the protocol is complex. - 3.2 If participants age 7 to less than 13, the Information Sheet for children must be separate from the one for parents. - 3.3 If participants age less than 7, investigators may obtain assent verbally from the participants in the presence of their parents who will sign the Informed Consent Form.